xiangzhang2113/An-Energy-preserving-Scheme-for-Coupled-Fractional-Gross-Pitaevskii-Equations/README.md

 ###  Code Overview

 - `Code_for_Tables_and_Figures.m`
-  Main script to reproduce all tables in the paper.
+  Main script to reproduce all tables and figures in the paper.

 - `fgp_solver.m`
   Solves the Coupled Fractional Gross-Pitaevskii Equations and outputs the numerical solutions `u` and `v`.